 The E&E Review noted a lack of capacity in some speciality areas (e.g. soil conservation, soil health, hydrology, farming systems, and mixed farming).
+The National Sugar Industry RD&E strategy also identifies succession planning, economic and financial as priorities.
 This is exacerbated by the loss of experienced extension personnel in NRM regions and an inability to readily replace them in a timely manner.
 This issue is partially being addressed through The Extension personnel and Expertise (focus area 3) of TF3.1.1.
 Support is allocated across the GBR NRM regions and where possible coordinated to share skilled experts across existing projects and cross-regionally.
-RECGs provide a platform for coordination and a database of specialist skills providers for Extension Officers.
+REWGs provide a platform for coordination and a database of specialist skills providers for Extension Officers.
 Staff training will also help augment the lack of providers currently available, however establishing specialist capacity in the regions will take time.